 What is an Identifier in C?

-An identifier is just a name given to memory space or to a function for future reference in the program.
+An identifier is a name given to memory space or a function for future reference in the program.
 An identifier does not have predefined meanings.
 They are user-defined names composed of letters and digits.

 Check out the following topics related to the difference between keywords and identifiers: